-1557: Development of the Patio Process in Hidalgo Mexico for isolating and recovering silver from ore; ore was crushed by arrastras reducing it to a mud then it was spread over the patio and sprinkled with mercury, salt and copper sulphate; the silver dissolved in the mercury; was agitated; the silver-mercury amalgam was heated to drive off mercury leaving silver.
+1557: Development of the Patio Process in Hidalgo Mexico for isolating and recovering silver from ore; ore was crushed by arrastras reducing it to a mud which was then spread over the patio and sprinkled with mercury, salt and copper sulphate; silver dissolved in the mercury was agitated; the silver-mercury amalgam was heated to drive off mercury leaving silver.
 This method resulted in high recoveries for silver and poor recoveries for gold.